ibm-cloud-docs/assistant/entities.md

 ## Defining contextual entities

 When you define specific values for an entity, the service finds entity mentions only when a term in the user input exactly matches (or closely matches if fuzzy matching is enabled) a value or synonym defined.
-When you define a contextual entity, a model is trained on both the entity *value* and the *context* in which the entity is used in sentences that you annotate.
+When you define a contextual entity, a model is trained on both the *annotated term* and the *context* in which the term is used in sentences that you annotate.
 This new contextual entity model enables the service to calculate a confidence score that identifies how likely a word or phrase is to be an instance of an entity, based on how it is used in the user input.

 The following video demonstrates how to annotate entity mentions.